 Coast to Coast Backcountry Tour

-8 NIGHTS | 7 DAYS SKIING/RIDING | from
+8 NIGHTS | 7 DAYS SKIING/RIDING | ¥285,000

-GUIDED & HOSTED SKI & SNOWBOARD TOUR
+FULLY GUIDED & HOSTED BACKCOUNTRY TOURING TOUR

-RE-INVENTED FOR THE 2018/19 SEASON THE COAST TO COAST BACKCOUNTRY TOUR WILL TAKE YOU AWAY FROM THE LIFTS IN SEARCH OF FRESH UNTOUCHED LINES IN SPECTACULAR SURROUNDINGS.
+THE COAST TO COAST BACKCOUNTRY TOUR WILL TAKE YOU AWAY FROM THE LIFTS IN SEARCH OF FRESH UNTOUCHED LINES IN SPECTACULAR SURROUNDINGS.

 Only bordered by the Sea of Japan to the east or the Pacific Ocean in the west, this tour will span across Southern Hokkaido chasing the best storm cells Siberia can produce.
 With no set agenda each day the goal will be to get you hiking into some wide open volcanic bowls and smashing endless fresh lines through spectacular white birch forests.

 Each year Southern Hokkaido is blanketed in up to 18 meters of some the driest snow on the planet.
-From our base in world famous Niseko, we will venture away from the crowds and into the less vistited backcountry areas in the region.
-Expect to explore, Goshiki Onsen area, Yoichi-dake behind Kiroro, the backcountry of Kokusai as well as climbing iconic peaks like Mt Yotei and it’s sister mountain Shirebetsu-daki.
+You’ll be based in world-famous Niseko for the first 5 nights, where will venture away from the crowds and into the less-visited backcountry areas in the region.
+Expect to explore, Goshiki Onsen area, Yoichi-dake behind Kiroro, as well as climbing iconic peaks like Mt Yotei and it’s sister mountain Shirebetsu-daki.

-After chasing the the snow gods all day expect to rest your legs in soothing onsens and to eat some of the best local cuisine on offer.
+After chasing the snow gods all day expect to rest your legs in soothing onsens and to eat some of the best local cuisine on offer.